Six Shining Examples of GDPR Brilliance

-Interestingly, they haven’t used an opt-in tick box; we hope they won’t be using this information for marketing purposes, other than a call-back.
+Interestingly, it hasn’t used an opt-in tick box; we hope it won’t be using this information for marketing purposes, other than a call-back.

 The people at Selfridges have thought of everything.
 They’ve referenced that consent, and the information you provide, could be used for a variety of marketing efforts, including email and online advertising (likely display and social).